-Fall Out Boy Release “Young And Menace,” Fans React On Twitter
+Fall Out Boy Releases ‘Young And Menace,’ Fans React On Twitter

 Fall Out Boy started making music together in 2001.
 Since then, they’ve released six studio albums.
-Today, they announced their 7th, MANIA.
+Today, they announced their seventh, MANIA.
 The album release is set for September 15.
 You can listen to the first single, “Young and Menace,” which is accompanied by a music video.

-The song make mention of Nikki Sixx and has a quick nod to “Oops!… I Did It Again” by Britney Spears in there, too.
+The song makes mention of Nikki Sixx and has a quick nod to “Oops!… I Did It Again” by Britney Spears in there, too.
 The band posted the album artwork for MANIA in addition to the music video for “Young and Menace.”

 Preorder M A N I A in our webstore by Sunday night to get a presale code to buy tickets/VIP before anyone else https://t.co/4qlYTecZco pic.twitter.com/HJalArMgdx